Albert Haynesworth: College career

 As a student-athlete at the University of Tennessee, Haynesworth was a three-year letterman for the Tennessee Volunteers football team under head coach Phillip Fulmer.
 He lined up at the right defensive tackle position next to John Henderson.
 He compiled 66 tackles, five sacks, 31 quarterback pressures, 20 tackles for a loss, and nine pass deflections during his collegiate career.
 He earned Sporting News Freshman All-American honors in 1999 and was named Second-team All-Southeastern Conference after his junior season.

 Professional career

-2002 NFL Draft
+2002 NFL draft

-Considered "potentially a brutal run-stopper" by The New York Times, Haynesworth was selected by the Tennessee Titans in the first round with the 15th overall pick in the 2002 NFL Draft.
+Considered "potentially a brutal run-stopper" by The New York Times, Haynesworth was selected by the Tennessee Titans in the first round with the 15th overall pick in the 2002 NFL draft.
 He was the fourth defensive tackle selected from a draft class considered to be loaded with talented defensive linemen.
 At Tennessee's Pro Day in 2002, when he was 20 years old, Haynesworth measured at 6-feet-6 and 317 pounds, ran a 4.82 40-yard dash, and had a 39-inch vertical jump and a 9-foot, 7-inch broad jump.
 He did not work out at the 2002 NFL Combine.

 Tennessee Titans

+2002 season

+Haynesworth made his NFL debut in the Titans' 2002 regular season opener against the Philadelphia Eagles and had two tackles.
+He made his first NFL start in Week 15 against the New England Patriots.
+He finished his rookie season with 16 appearances and three starts.
+He had one sack, 30 total tackles, and three passes defended.
+He started in the Titans' two postseason games that year.

+2003 season

 An incident foreshadowing future incidents with Haynesworth occurred at a Titans training camp in 2003, where Haynesworth kicked his former teammate, center Justin Hartwig, in the chest, then had to be restrained by other teammates.

+In the 2003 season, Haynesworth had 2.5 sacks, 32 total tackles, four passes defended, and two fumble recoveries in 12 games and 11 starts in the regular season.
+He started the Titans' two playoff games and recorded one sack and five total tackles.

+2004 season

+In the 2004 season, Haynesworth appeared in and started ten games.
+He finished with one sack, 37 total tackles, three passes defended, and two forced fumbles.

+2005 season

+In the 2005 season, Haynesworth appeared in and started 14 games.
+He finished with three sacks, 52 total tackles, one pass defended, and one forced fumble.